Springle3152/ohapp/readme.md

  - Change the name of and descriptive text on the app so as to make different versions of this app for different projects.

 ## Getting Started
 Ohapp is coded with Python using the Flask framework.
 You will need to install Python and then, with Python, install Flask on your computer.
-You will also need to create a GitHub account so that you can clone Ohapp and download Ohapp onto your computer.
+You will also need to have Git installed so that you can clone Ohapp and download Ohapp onto your computer.

 ## Installation

-## Prerequisites

-Create a GitHub account: https://github.com/join
+Install Git.
+[Here](https://github.com/DHRI-Curriculum/git) are some instructions on how to install and use Git

 Install Python 3: https://www.python.org/downloads/